-Use a payment plan: some cord blood banking services will allow you to pay in installments.
+Use a payment plan: some cord blood banking covered by insurance will allow you to pay in installments.
 Americord offers a 24-month payment plan to families who would prefer not to pay the entire cost upfront.

 How much should I expect to pay for banking cord blood?

 Prices vary among cord blood banks, so make sure to comparison shop.
 There are so many options when it comes to cord blood banking insurance that it can be overwhelming.
 That’s why we created our pricing calculator so that you can see where your dollars will stretch the farthest.